 On Tuesday 4 April Professor Bo Stråth and Professor Hans-Jörg Trenz will present main conclusions from their newly published books on Europe's past and present.

-At the ARENA Tuesday Seminar on 28 March 2017 Espen D. H. Olsen from ARENA will present the paper 'European Citizenship: an unhappy misunderstanding?'.
+At the ARENA Tuesday Seminar on 28 March 2017, Espen D. H. Olsen from ARENA presented the paper 'European Citizenship: an unhappy misunderstanding?'.

 Guri Rosén organises a workshop that aims to analyse how the processes of parliamentarisation and politicization affect the EU's external relations.

-In this Tuesday Seminar Charlotte Galpin and Hans-Jörg Trenz will present a paper 'A ‘Spiral of Euroscepticism’?
+In this Tuesday Seminar, Charlotte Galpin and Hans-Jörg Trenz presented a paper 'A ‘Spiral of Euroscepticism’?
 European Parliament Elections, Public Contestation and Media Negativity in Germany and the UK'.

-Erik Jones from the Johns Hopkins University opens the spring series of the Tuesday seminars at ARENA on 24 January 2017.
-His presentation is entitled 'What’s wrong with the Euro and how to fix it'.
+Erik Jones from the Johns Hopkins University opened the spring series of the Tuesday seminars at ARENA on 24 January 2017.
+His presentation was entitled 'What’s wrong with the Euro and how to fix it'.

 A workshop on the GLOBUS project's theoretical framework and its application to the project's research fields will be staged in Oslo on 19-20 January 2017.